-Crete is the largest island in Greece and has a more rugged landscape with mountains and forests.
+Crete is Greece’s biggest island and has a more rugged landscape with mountains and forests.
 It’s perfect for those who want to explore and hike.
 There are also plenty of historical sites to visit, such as the Minoan Palace of Knossos.

 Mykonos is a small island with a more cosmopolitan feel.
 It’s known for its glamorous beaches, chic boutiques, and lively nightlife.
 If you want to party and be pampered, Mykonos is the place for you.

-- Because it’s such a popular tourist destination, Mykonos can be quite crowded during peak season
+Because it’s such a popular tourist destination, Mykonos can be quite crowded during high season